search module runs semantic (vector) search over your project’s content and powers a streaming, RAG-style question-answering endpoint.

 searchContent

-Semantic search over content — entities, comments, and chat messages.The search query string.
+Semantic search over content — entities, comments, and chat messages.string

 Which content types to search.
 Defaults to all.